va7deo/TerraCresta/README.md

 <br>

 - Upright cabinet shares a 1L2B control panel layout.
 Players are required to switch controller.
-The deefault cabinet style is set to table for Terra Cresta and Sei Senshi Amatelass.
+The default cabinet style is set to table for Terra Cresta and Sei Senshi Amatelass.
 This enables multiple player controllers.

 ### Keyboard Handler